Australian Open Tennis in Melbourne

 Australian Open Accommodation

-Take advantage of our Summer Holiday Accommodation promotion.
+Take advantage of our Melbourne Hotel Accommodation Deal.
 IHG Rewards Club members will enjoy up to 20% off stays in our refurbished rooms and suites.

 Holiday Inn Melbourne on Flinders is the best place to stay for your Australian Open experience as we are only a 8 minute tram ride from Melbourne Park and are in the free tram zone.
 At Holiday Inn Kids Stay & Eat Free!